What is Whipple disease?

 Who is more likely to develop Whipple disease?

 Anyone can get Whipple disease.
-However, it is more common in Caucasian men between 40 and 60 years old.1 Whipple disease is rare and affects fewer than one in 1 million people.2 The condition appears to be more common in farmers and other people who work outdoors and have frequent contact with soil and sewage wastewater.3
+However, it is more common in Caucasian men between 40 and 60 years old.1 Whipple disease is rare, and fewer than one in 1 million people get this disease each year.2 The condition appears to be more common in farmers and other people who work outdoors and have frequent contact with soil and sewage wastewater.3

 Experts are not sure how T. whipplei infects people; however, scientists have noted

 - the bacteria are found in soil and sewage wastewater

 - the bacteria are also found in people who are carriers of the disease—healthy individuals who have the bacteria, yet do not get sick

 - Whipple disease is not transmitted from person to person

 Some people may be more likely to develop Whipple disease because of genetic factors—related to genes, or traits passed from parent to child—that influence the body’s immune system.
 The immune system normally protects people from infection by identifying and destroying bacteria, viruses, and other potentially harmful foreign substances.

 What are the signs and symptoms of Whipple disease?